evancz/guide.elm-lang.org/architecture/effects/time.md

 That is all there is to setting up a subscription!
 These messages will be fed to your `update` function whenever they become available.

+You use `Sub.batch` to set up more than one subscription.
+See [this](https://github.com/evancz/elm-architecture-tutorial/blob/master/nesting/3-gif-pair.elm).

 > **Exercises:**
 >